Jc-alt logo

 A Hashmap is just a dictionary that maps keys->values using a hash function.
 Hashmaps are a common use case for hashing.
 We choose hashing to maximize randomness and minimize collisions between elements to keys.

-1 mod (3) = 1
+• 1 mod (3) = 1

-2 mod (3) = 2
+• 2 mod (3) = 2

-3 mod (3) = 0
+• 3 mod (3) = 0

-4 mod (3) = 1
+• 4 mod (3) = 1

 Now this is could be our function for our hashmap, but it would lead to high collisions and low randomness as there are only 3 possible key results: 0, 1, and 2.
-So hashmaps are only efficient as the chosen function.
+So hashmaps are only efficient as the chosen hash function.

-Insert, Lookup, and Delete take O(1).
+With a good hash function: Insert, Lookup, and Delete take O(1).
 In this case, every element gets its own unique key and so a lookup using this function would be constant O(1).

-Insert, Lookup, and Delete take O(n).
+With a bad hash function: Insert, Lookup, and Delete take O(n).
 Lets say our function is hash():

 hash() -> [key mod (5)]